-District of Columbia, the State of New York, and the Commonwealth of Virginia
+District of Columbia, the State of New York, The State of Maryland, and the Commonwealth of Virginia

 "I differentiate myself by understanding the unique needs of each